CognitiveAISystems/MAPF-GPT/README.md

 For local experiments using the model, it’s recommended to use `uv`.

-To install the LC-MAPF dependencies with `uv`, run:
+To install the dependencies with `uv`, run:

 ```
 uv venv --python 3.10